Data privacy notice regarding the employees and payment recipients of the University of Oulu

 - data concerning development discussions

-- data concerning education and training
+- data concerning education and training, degrees, badges of honour, honorary titles

 - data concerning secondary occupations, engagements, significant external managerial duties, positions of trust or expert duties